 - Toss in the stink beans and season with fish sauce and sugar.
-Add the chilis and kaffir lime leaves and stir fry for another few minutes before serving.
+Add the chilies and kaffir lime leaves and stir fry for another few minutes before serving.

 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.